 Log Cabin Orchard

-Searching for the perfect pumpkin?
-You’re sure to find one in the Log Cabin Orchard’s one-acre pick your own pumpkin patch.
-If you go for the apples, you’ll stay for the assortment of delicious baked goods, apple cider and their specialty churros (fried apple cider sticks) at the café!
+At the Log Cabin Orchard, you can pick-your-own apples and pumpkins any day of the week (stocks depending).
+And don’t miss the assortment of delicious baked goods, apple cider and their specialty churros (fried apple cider sticks) at the café!
 This orchard is about 35-minutes south of Ottawa’s downtown core in the community of Osgoode.
 Pick-your-own available.